We have been highly praised on the quality of our audition tapes, so let’s keep this up – please read the following BEFORE you start!

 - Begin by introducing yourself and stating who your agent is (“TV Twins”), name of the role and project you are auditioning for.

 - Submit only your best *one* take – we don’t have time to view all and decide for you!
 But you can send a separate slate or ident.
+We don’t need super duper HD!
+Please combine all your clips together if possible.

 Ultimately, what you are after is one decent interpretation of the role from start to finish in one unbroken take.
 Just one – not lots of different versions, and not cut together from a variety of takes[Puro Casting]